 MATH5175 is a Special Topic in Applied Mathematics course for Honours and Postgraduate Coursework students.
-The topic for Semester 2, 2016 is Infectious Disease Modelling.
+The current topic is Integrable Systems.
+Classical Theory and Modern Applications.
 See the course overview below.

 Units of credit: 6